aswinthomas/AIPND-revision/README.md

 # AIPND-revision
-Here you will find impementation of some of the solutions for excercises from "AI Programming with Python Nanodegree programn"
+Here you will find impementation of some of the solutions for excercises from "AI Programming with Python Nanodegree program"